iMissile/Self.Writing/Analysts/R_tools_and_links.md

 - [BayesiaLab 5.4](http://www.bayesia.us/) is a powerful Artificial Intelligence software (Win/Mac/Unix), which provides scientists a comprehensive “lab” environment for machine learning, knowledge modeling, analytics, simulation, and optimization — all based on the Bayesian network paradigm.
 - [Metafor Software](http://www.metaforsoftware.com/) Detect the anomalies that matter – automatically and in real time.
 Analyze the behavior of millions of logs and metrics of any type from any data source.
 Get alerted at the earliest sign of a problem so you can fix it immediately; no threshold or rule setting required.

+- [PiktoChart](http://piktochart.com/).
+Easy-To-Use Infographic Creator.
+Discover how non-designers are creating beautiful infographics in as little as 10 minutes
+- [Datawrapper](https://datawrapper.de/).
+Create charts and maps in just four steps.
+This tool reduces the time you need to create visualizations from hours to minutes.
+- [Gliffy](https://www.gliffy.com/).
+Where Ideas Take Shape.
+Create professional-quality Flowcharts, Wireframes, UML diagrams, and more.
+- [Canva](https://www.canva.com/) makes design simple for eceryone.
+It gives you everything you need to easily turn ideas into outstanding designs.
+You can startwith a custom layout or a blank page.
+There’s no limits to your creativity with all the tools in one place.
+Just search and drag to create beautiful designs and Canva will take care of the boring bits.
+The tool is online and free to use.
+- [Dipity](http://www.dipity.com/) is a free digital timeline website.
+Our mission is to organize the web's content by date and time.
+Users can create, share, embed and collaborate on interactive, visually engaging timelines that integrate video, audio, images, text, links, social media, location and timestamps.

 ### Смежные бизнес-решения
 - [ReportServer BI Suite](http://reportserver.net/en/) is the modern and versatile open source business intelligence (OSBI) platform for your company.
 - [1010data](https://www.1010data.com) offers a complete suite of products for big data discovery and data sharing for both business and technical users.
 Companies look to 1010data to help them become data-driven enterprises.
 - [BOARD](http://www.board.com/in/) is a software solution that unifies Business Intelligence, Performance Management and Analytics in a single environment.
 BOARD Version 9 introduces a 360 degree improvement of the BOARD software platform, by delivering significant improvement to the self service analysis capabilities, and also by offering the capability to easily embed Predictive Analytics into enterprise decision making processes.
+- [Data Driven Security](http://datadrivensecurity.info/).
+Welcome to a resource-laden destination on your journey into Security Data Science.
+Jay Jacobs (@jayjacobs) & Bob Rudis (@hrbrmstr) have created and compiled a plethora of resources for explorers at every every level.

 ### Other DataMining Solutions